Rosefae/rfantasy-megasale/README.md

 - [ ] Make the search more forgiving of spaces / punctuation (nice to have) (look for fuzzy search libraries/packages?)
 - [ ] Move logic from template to data JS

-## Future Improvements:
-- Probably worth it to get an API key and pull the images properly
-- Lazy load the images?
-- Series pages are causing problems -- use ASIN for first book in series intead of the series page next time

 ## Scripts

 `npm run serve`: Runs `eleventy --serve`.
 Compiles templates in `src` into `dist`, as well as copying over `_assets` and `_scripts` as-is.
 Also watches and serves the site to `localhost:8080`.